2021 New England Patriots season: Week 18: at Miami Dolphins

-With the loss, the Patriots not only failed to defeat Miami for the first time since 2000, but due to Buffalo's win over the Jets meant the Patriots would lose the AFC East to the Bills for second year in a row.
+With the loss, the Patriots not only failed to defeat Miami for the first time since 2000, but also Buffalo's win over the Jets meant the Patriots would lose the AFC East to the Bills for second year in a row.
 Instead, the Pats would clinch the #6 seed following a Raiders win.
+New England finished the regular season 3-3 against the AFC East & 6-2 on the road.